Had he never misplaced the mojo, he may, he reasoned one evening, have been able to keep a keener eye on his star. But, he sensed, it had fallen.

 He backed up.
 “Not at all!
 Just surprised to see you here.”

 The bass player spread his palms wide and, jiggling his grubby fingers around in front of his pale face, said, “You’re quite stupid, ain’t you.”
-His belly, in contact with dead cow, churned.
+Adrian’s belly, in contact with dead cow, churned.
 It made a gurgling sound.
 Vicious giggled and, at that moment, the air all around those fingers quivered, sending out (tangible, tangible, yes) tendrils of danger, disease and dissent.
 The closer the dim star came, the more the kitchen, the space of the kitchen, the party, the world fell away, until all that was left was death-breath and, distantly, soundtracking this punk-black hole, Prince soloing, forever.

 (nb: Purple Rain is always a rash karaoke choice, unless one is willing to style it out with endless air soloing).